johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { (x1 -> 0, 1 ∧ y -> 0) * x |-> 2, 3 }
 {% endhighlight %}

 Finally with the allocation of a wholy new record and pointer for `x` we can employ the more powerful connective because the new record lives in a newly allocated section of memory on the heap.
-The remaining pointers to the original record and it's first field remain ambiguous.
+The remaining pointers to the original record and its first field remain ambiguous.

 ## Conclusion